abhigyan2001/WebCrawlin101/README.md

 # WebCrawlin101
- A tutorial on Crawling the Web and Scraping off the Useful bits - without actually doing anything
+ A tutorial on Crawling the Web and Scraping off the Useful bits - without actually doing anything!

 ## What is Web Crawling and Web Scraping?
 Are they really different?